Booloominbah

-Booloominbah is a heritage-listed mansion at 60 Madgwick Drive, Armidale, Armidale Regional Council, New South Wales, Australia.
+Booloominbah is a heritage-listed mansion at 60 Madgwick Drive, Armidale, in the New England region of New South Wales, Australia.
 It was designed by John Horbury Hunt in the Federation Arts and Crafts style and built from 1884 to 1888 by William Seabrook and John Thomas Brown.
 Originally a private house for the pastoralist White family, it subsequently became the initial building of the New England University College, the predecessor of the University of New England.
 It continues to be owned by the university and is now used for university administration and as a cafe, bar and function venue.
 It was added to the New South Wales State Heritage Register on 8 November 2006.

 History

 Indigenous history

 Prior to European occupation the area was inhabited by the indigenous Nganaywanya, or Anaiwan, people.
 The Nganaywanya developed extensive trading networks with their neighbours, based on rich plant and animal resources.
 The area also provided a rich source of hard volcanic rock for tool making and ceremonial purposes.

 After the arrival of Europeans to the Armidale area the Anaiwan people established a semi-permanent camp on Drummond's Hill.
 From here they established close ties to the large pastoral runs in the area, particularly with the White family.
 Oral histories indicate that Anaiwan people were employed at Booloominbah as domestic staff.